kylinblue/PrismAI-CSC490-FinalProject/README.md

 python scripts/install.py
 ```

-### Docker Installation (Coming Soon)

-Docker support is under development and will be available in a future release.

 ## Usage

-The application provides a web interface for interacting with language models through various inference engines:
+The application provides a Streamlit-based web interface for interacting with language models through various inference engines:

 1. Start the application:
 ```bash